BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/FeatureFaceCurvatureFilter.md

 Principal Curvatures 1 and 2 are the &kappa; <sub>1 </sub> and &kappa; <sub>2 </sub> from [1] and are the eigenvalues from the Wiengarten matrix.
 The Principal Directions 1 and 2 are the eigenvectors from the solution to the least squares fit algorithm.
 The Mean Curvature is (&kappa; <sub>1 </sub > + &kappa; <sub>2 </sub> ) / 2, while the Gaussian curvature is (&kappa; <sub>1 </sub> *
 &kappa; <sub>2 </sub>).

+The values of the principal directions can have their signs flipped.
+They are calculated using eigenvectors which are unique up to a sign.

 *Note*: Computing the Weingarten matrix values is an experimental feature, and there is no guarantee at this time that the values are correct.

 ![Curvature Coloring of a Feature](Images/FeatureFaceCurvatureFilter.png)